xuloo/evvnt-challenge/README.md

 The design is prety sparse - this is deliberae, the idea is to make the frameworks/tools we're using do the heavy lifing - they've been built by people who are smarer han us and used by lots of oher people who are smarter than us.
 We don't need to re-invent the wheel.

-So, an initializer <pre>iniializers/elasticsearch.rb</pre> configure the elasticsearch client (and configures the logger it uses, for good measure) - the host for elasticsearch is defined by an environment variable to make it easy to run the same code on different environments in different modes.
+So, an initializer `iniializers/elasticsearch.rb` configures the elasticsearch client (and configures the logger it uses, for good measure) - the host for elasticsearch is defined by an environment variable to make it easy to run the same code on different environments in different modes.

-a couple of routes forwrd requests to the <pre>/api</pre> rather than the main site url.
+a couple of routes forwrd requests to the `/api` rather than the main site url.

-There's a single model module <pre>models/event.rb</pre> which contains the domain model for the Event class and also the Venue class (which is never queried directly).
+There's a single model module `models/event.rb` which contains the domain model for the Event class and also the Venue class (which is never queried directly).

 Calls to the /api are routed to the controllers - there are only 4 methods in total here for handling everything we need.
-The controller methods delegate to Elasticsearch::Persistence::Model methods and almost return the data provided by those methods, they're only decorated in a couple of instances in order to provide pagination support on the front-end.
+The controller methods delegate to `Elasticsearch::Persistence::Model` methods and almost return the data provided by those methods, they're only decorated in a couple of instances in order to provide pagination support on the front-end.

+===

+## Running this project

+There are a couple of options here, what with using elasticsearch:

+#### Run the site locally, use the remote Elasticsearch/Logstash instances i've got running on AWS.

+This is the easiest way - just create the environment variable that tells the site where to find ES

+'''
+export ELASTICSEARCH_HOST=evvnt-challenge.xuloo.cc
+'''

+Then it's the usual

+'''
+bundle install
+rails s
+'''

+and you're done.

+#### Run the whole thing locally (this site and ES).

+This is a bit more complicated as it requires the configuration of Logstash.
+But it's by no means difficult.

-## Setting up Elasticsearch/Logstash locally
+##### Setting up Elasticsearch/Logstash locally

 Download and install Elasticsearch and Logstash for you platform.